 Urban Science Colloquium

-The Urban Science Colloquium is a dynamic and interactive seminar course that promotes understanding of the problems that city stakeholders face and identification of innovative urban solutions.
+The Urban Science Colloquium is a dynamic and interactive seminar course that intends to promote understanding of the problems that city stakeholders face and identification of innovative urban solutions.
 Students participating in the track are required to be enrolled in the Urban Science Colloquium for each semester of their PhD studies.

-Throughout the course, students will focus on topical themes for 4 weeks at a time.
+Throughout the course, our objective is for students to focus on topical themes for 4 weeks at a time.
 Themes may change each semester to reflect changing societal issues, such as Violence Reduction Initiatives in Cities, Climate Change Resilience & Environmental Justice in Cities, Healthcare Equity & Access in Cities, and Applied Technological Infrastructure for Smart Cities.

 Urban Science Dissertation Component

 Students in the track are required to devote a part of their dissertation credits (at least six credits) to research on urban science and related methodological aspects in complexity, informatics, and/or sensing.

 Students will be encouraged to assemble interdisciplinary doctoral committees, compatible with their individual program requirements, to ensure the scope of their dissertation aligns with urban science.
 Specifically, each doctoral committee must include a member from the core or affiliate faculty at CUSP.

 Students who have matriculated into participating PhD programs at NYU may choose to join the track.
 To apply, fill out the form below with information about your current studies.
 CUSP will then reach out to your advisor to coordinate permissions and guidance.
 Once admitted to the track, students may begin enrolling in CUSP elective courses and the Urban Science Colloquium.
 Applications for the Fall 2023 cohort are now closed.

 Questions?
 Feel free to reach out to email@example.com for more information.